oskarmarciniak/PowerBI-Portfolio/Cool-Cola/Interesting Graphic Solutions.md

 This report includes several advanced UI/UX solutions that enhance usability, user engagement, and overall experience.

 ---
+<h3>🌊 Liquid Visual for KPI Indicator</h3>

+- The **main KPI** is presented using a custom **liquid fill visual**, which enhances the visual appeal and aligns with the overall **theme and “climate” of the report**.
+- The liquid inside the circle dynamically **moves and animates** depending on the percentage value, providing a real-time visual cue of performance.
+- This technique blends data visualization with subtle animation to make key metrics stand out without overwhelming the viewer.

+---

+<h3>🧃 Product Table with Dynamic Images</h3>

+- A dedicated **table of beverage products** is included within the report.
+- This table features **embedded product images** next to their names and KPIs.
+- As users apply filters, **the image rows automatically re-sort** based on the selected data, preserving consistent layout while dynamically adapting to the context.
+- This allows for an engaging visual representation of product-level performance, enhanced with real-world imagery.

+---

 <h3>ℹ️ Information Tooltips</h3>

 - Every page features **interactive tooltips** that display contextual information when hovering over or clicking on specific visuals.
 - These tooltips help users interpret the data without cluttering the report.
+- This type of visual solution can be used to describe the most important KPIs on the page / report refresh date / contact persons / etc.

 <img width="857" height="496" alt="image" src="https://github.com/user-attachments/assets/d082375f-e2cf-4ff6-b738-ec044af8d113" />